-Maharasnadi Kwath (Kadha, Quath, Kashaya and Kashayam all are Sanskrit synonyms for decoction) is an herbal Ayurvedic formulation used in treatment of inflammatory disorders.
+Maharasnadi Kwath (Kadha, Quath, Kashaya and Kashayam all are Sanskrit synonyms for decoction) is a herbal Ayurvedic formulation used in the treatment of inflammatory disorders.
 Maharasnadi kadha is prawahi quath in which herbs are boiled in water to make decoction and then fermented as in Asava preparation.

 The key ingredient of this medicine is Rasna(Pluchea lanceolate).
 Rasna is used in Ayurveda form time immemorial to treat inflammatory disorders.
 Even the scientific studies done on this plant supports its traditional uses.

 Maharasnadi Kwath gives relief in painful joints, pain in back, pain in muscles, gout, arthritis, rheumatism, sciatica, frozen shoulder, hemiplegia, inflammation of a nerve and many other similar ailments.

 It is useful in all kinds of rheumatism, spermatorrhoea, paraplegia, hemiplegia, sciatica, lock-jaw, epistasis, abdominal tumors, tubercular leprosy, piles, chest diseases, hernia, hump-back, constipated wind producing tremors and lumbago.

 Maharasnadi Kwatha is also given to get relief in joint pain, fever, arthritis, arthralgia occurring due to Chikungunya.

 When Maharasnadi Kwatha (20 ml) is taken with Vatari Guggulu (1 gram) thrice a day for 3 to 6 weeks, it gives good response in pain, swelling, tenderness and morning stiffness.